yesihaveidea/myrtille/README.md

 You can upload/download file(s) to/from the user documents folder with the "Files" button.
 Note that it requires the rdp server to be localhost (same machine as the http server) or a domain to be specified.

-You can print any document on a local or network printer by using the "Myrtille PDF" virtual printer.
+You can print any document on a local or network printer by using the "Myrtille PDF" (redirected) virtual printer.
 Simply use the print feature of your application, then open/print the downloaded pdf.

 ## Third-party
 Myrtille uses the following licensed software: